Samui for sale

 4. right to sublet and assign Check icon 4. succession clause Delete icon

-The new owner is by law (section 569) bound by true hire of property rights and obligations, but not by non-lease rights in the lease agreement.
+The new owner is by law (section 569) bound by true hire of property rights and obligations (elements of the contract that are under Thai law considered the essence of lease) but not by what is considered options in the lease based on the freedom of contract.
+Section 569Section 569 a contract of hire of immovable property is not extinguished by the transfer of ownership of the property hired.
+The transferee is entitled to the rights and is subjected to the duties of the transferor towards the hirer. protects the lessee (transfer of ownership does not break the rent) but the new owner is only, pursuant to section 569, bound by elements of the lease agreement that are in essence lease rights under Thai law.
+For example, the agreed lease term is a true right of the lessee but any promise to renew the lease is considered personal to the original parties.
 Non lease rights are under Thai contract law personal to the original parties to the lease agreement.
-The new owner of the leased property would have to accepted the additional contract options in the lease agreement or he will not automatically be bound by these terms.
-This could be effected in a sale and purchase agreement (in a specific optional clauseThe land is encumbered with a Lease dated the [____] day of [____] 2010 and made between the Seller of the one part and [____] of the other part for an initial term of 30 years with an option to renew for a further 30 year term.
+A new owner of the leased property would have to accepted the additional contract options in the lease agreement or he will not be bound by these terms.
+This could be effected in a sale and purchase agreement (in a specific optional clauseThe land is encumbered with a Lease dated the [____] day of [____] 2015 and made between the Seller of the one part and [____] of the other part for an initial term of 30 years with an option to renew for a further 30 year term.
 (Copy attached hereto and marked Schedule [____]).
 The Purchaser hereby warrants and guarantees that he has read and fully understands the content of the Lease .........) between the original lessor and transferree owner of the property.